rvounik/frontend2/README.md

     }
   }

-I have for now removed this from dependencies
+I have for now removed this from dependencies. see https://facebook.github.io/jest/docs/en/webpack.html

 # dependencies
 "@types/node": "^8.0.34" node descriptions
 "autoprefixer": "^7.1.5", automaticaly inserts css vendor prefixes "babel-core": "^6.26.0", core files of babel used to transpile es2015 to es5